yangjie1874/HMQD/README.md

 ## 🙏 Acknowledgements

-This work is built upon the excellent [**RT-DETR**](https://github.com/lyuwenyu/RT-DETR) codebase.
-We also thank the authors of [Mamba / Vision Mamba](https://github.com/hustvl/Vim) and [Depth-Anything](https://github.com/DepthAnything) for their open-source contributions, which inspired parts of our design.
+This work is built upon the excellent [RT-DETR](https://github.com/lyuwenyu/RT-DETR) codebase.
+We also thank the authors of Mamba, Depth Anything, MEDUSA, and ICAFusion for their open-source contributions and related studies.

 ---

 ## 📬 Contact

-For questions about the paper, the WS-D dataset, or the code release, please open an issue in this repository or contact the authors.
-We will respond and complete the public release of all code, weights, and data **upon acceptance of the paper**.
+For questions about the paper, dataset, code, or reproduction protocol, please open an issue or contact the authors.
+Code, data, fixed splits, pretrained weights, and reproduction scripts will be released upon paper acceptance.

 ---

 ## 📄 License

-The code and dataset will be released under an appropriate open-source / academic-use license upon publication.
+The code and dataset will be released under an appropriate academic-use/open-source license upon publication.
 Until then, all rights are reserved by the authors.